Hourglass figure: History

-While the corset continued to be fashionable into the 18th century, it shortened, became more conical, and consequently began to emphasize the waist.
-It also lifted and separated the breasts as opposed to the 17th century corsets which compressed and minimized the breasts.
+While the corset continued to be fashionable into the 18th century, it shortened, became more conical and consequently began to emphasize the waist.
+It also lifted and separated the breasts as opposed to the 17th-century corsets which compressed and minimized the breasts.
 Consequently, depictions of nude women in the 18th century tend to have a very narrow waist and high, distinct breasts, almost as if they were wearing an invisible corset.
 La maja desnuda is a clear example of this aesthetic.
 The 19th century maintained the general figure of the 18th century.
 Examples can be seen in the works of many contemporary artists, both academic artists, such as Cabanel, Ingres, and Bouguereau, and impressionists, such as Degas, Renoir, and Toulouse-Lautrec.
 As the 20th century began, the rise of athletics resulted in a drastic slimming of the female figure.
-This culminated in the 1920s flapper look, which has informed modern fashion ever since.
-The last 100 years envelop the time period in which that overall body type has been seen as attractive, though there have been small changes within the period as well.
-The 1920s was the time in which the overall silhouette of the ideal body slimmed down.
-There was dramatic flattening of the entire body resulting in a more youthful aesthetic.
-In the 1930s, American goods such as the Coca-Cola bottle were exported for the first time to Jamaica.
-Today in the Jamaican culture the Coca-Cola bottle has now become the representation of a perfect women's body.
-Women with curves that are shaped to look like the coke bottle got the highest compliments from men while skinny women were mocked and ridiculed for not having this idolized body shape.
+This culminated in the flapper look of the 1920s.

+From the 1920s onward, the overall silhouette of the ideal woman's body slimmed down substantially.
+There was dramatic flattening of the entire body resulting in a more youthful aesthetic, and a pursuit of a more youthful ideal.

 Corsets

 In the mid to late 1800s, during the Victorian era, the hourglass corset was used to accentuate the hourglass body shape that became popular and ideal.
 It accentuated a woman’s waist by compressing and reducing its size by force to allow a woman who had a straight figure to display the hourglass shape.
-The corset is iconic with the image of a woman being helped by her maids.
-The maids are pulling on strings at the back of the woman's corset in order to tighten it and reduce the size of the wearer's waist.
-The hourglass corset varied and developed as time passed but the basic design and intention of the corset remained the same– the reduction of the waist line in order to create the ideal hourglass body shape where the bust and hips were similar in measurement while being much wider than the narrow waist.
+Hourglass corset designs have varied throughout history, but the basic design and intention of the corset remained the same– the reduction of the waist line in order to create the ideal hourglass body shape where the bust and hips were similar in measurement while being much wider than the narrow waist.
 Even though the corsets of this time were able to give women the body of their dreams, it was also harmful and damaging to their bodies over time.
 This well-known historical attempt at changing a woman's body shape — corseting of the waist to make an hourglass figure — had lasting effects on the skeleton, deforming the ribs and misaligning the spine.